nickthecoder/tedi/README.md

 TediArea has similar styleable properties as TextArea, with the addition of :
 - -fx-display-line-numbers (boolean)

-You can also style "".tedi-area .gutter" (a Region), which is where the line numbers appear.
+You can also style ".tedi-area .gutter" (a Region), which is where the line numbers appear.
 Note that the top padding and bottom padding of .gutter are ignored (it uses the padding of .content, to ensure that the line numbers align with the content!)

-Use .tedi-area .gutter { -fx-text-fill: xxx } to change the color of the line numbers.
+e.g. Use .tedi-area .gutter { -fx-text-fill: xxx } to change the color of the line numbers.
 You cannot change the line number's font, as it must be the same as the content's font.

 I have included a style sheet as a resource in package uk.co.nickthecoder.tedi called "tedi.css".
 This applies a monospaced font to .tedi-area, and styles the gutter containing the line numbers.
+It also has styles for the optional "search and replace" and "Go to Line" GUI components.

 ## Planned additional features

-Possibly in the order that I'll develop them :

-- Goto (go to a line number / column position)
-- Search and replace, with matches highlighted.
+- Highlight all search matches
-- Create a full-featured example application, i.e. a simple text editor.
-- Remove dependencies on com.sun.xxx
+- Get rid of remaining deprecation warning messages.
 - Optimise for large documents.
 TextArea (on which this is based), is not efficient at all.
 See below.
+- Expose properties for current line number and column.
+- Syntax highlighting

 ## Performance

+TLDR; Don't use Tedi for large documents until I get round to optimising it.
+A 10,000 line document is sluggish, but bearable.
+RichTextFX is noticeably quicker than Tedi.

 While digging through the TextArea code, I soon realised that it isn't very efficient.
 The TextArea class breaks a large document into a list of StringBuffers (one per line of the document).